 The right of residence arises ex lege on the basis of the Displaced persons Ordinance (Vertriebenenverordnung).
 The Displaced Persons Ordinance entered into force on 12 March 2022.
 The protection status was initially granted until 3 March 2023 with the provision that it will be prolonged for another year if the Council will not withdraw the activation of the TPD.
-Since the European Union has prolonged the TPD, the Displaced Persons Ordinance is automatically prolonged until 4 March 2025.
+Since the European Union has prolonged the TPD, the Displaced Persons Ordinance is automatically prolonged until 4 March 2026.

 The ID card for displaced persons is to be issued ex officio by the BFA to persons who fall within the scope of the Displaced Persons Ordinance.
 There is no formal application: An initial registration is carried out by the police and the registration papers are forwarded to the BFA.
-Displaced persons from Ukraine can register for displaced person status with the police at the arrival centres located in 2 out of 9 (Vienna, and Vorarlberg) provinces.
-In the other provinces the competent authority for basic care provides displaced persons with emergency beds, medical assistance and food.
+Displaced persons from Ukraine can register for displaced person status with the police.
+There are arrivals centres in 2 provinces: Vienna and Vorarlberg.
+In the other provinces NGOs on behalf of the competent authority for basic care provide displaced persons with emergency beds, medical assistance and food.
 The police register the personal data - usually this information is taken from the person's Ukrainian passport - and arrange for registration with the health insurance agency as well as the registration in the central basic care information system (GVS BIS) if the wish to do so is expressed.
 There is no further interview.
 If the conditions for the status are fulfilled, the ID card for displaced persons is issued and sent to the persons concerned (see Residence permit).